Video & Course Storage Options

 - Paste the URL into the box and click on the Insert Link button.

-Do not upload audio or video content to Canvas courses.
-Instead, provide links within your courses to the materials on the Zoom or Screencast-O-Matic cloud storage.
 You may also place links in Canvas to other trusted online audio/video storage locations, like YouTube.

-To ADD YouTube to your course:
+To ADD a "Public" YouTube video to your course Page:

 Create a Page and add the video within the text.